firasm/mds_tableau_workshop/tableau_workshop.md

 ## Making a Bar Chart

-We are going to make a bar chart for the number of trees in each genus.
+We are going to make a bar chart for the number of trees in each neighbourhood.

 ### Step by Step Instructions
-1. Since we are interested in the tree genus, we are going to drag from the left-hand side under the heading "**Tables**" the column named `genus_name` to the "**Column**" toolbar.
+1. Since we are interested in the neighbourhood, we are going to drag from the left-hand side under the heading "**Tables**" the column named `neighbourhood_name` to the "**Column**" toolbar.
-1. Since we are interested in the count of the trees in each genus, I like to use the index to count the rows but you can use multiple different columns here.
+1. We are interested in the count of the trees in each neighbourhood, so I like to use the index to count the rows but you can use multiple different columns here.
 Drag the `tree_id` to the "**Rows**" toolbar.
-1. We are counting the number of trees in each genus, so we need to convert this variable to a "**measure**" specifically a "**count**".
+1. We need to convert this variable to a "**Measure**" specifically a "**Count**".
 We can do this by right-clicking on it.
 1. Voila!
 A bar chart!
 1. Let's change the colour.
 Go to the mark card and select a new colour.
 1. Let' edit our y-axis label.
 Right-click on the axis and click "**Edit Axis...**" Under "**Axis**", you can edit your axis "**Title**".